Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Perturbations of Kerr spacetime

-\end{widetext} where $z := \cos \theta$, $A:= {}_s \lambda_{\ell m}+2 a m \omega -a^2 \omega^2$ and $K:=(r^2+a^2)\omega-a m$, where the eigenvalue ${}_s \lambda_{\ell m}$ depends on the value of $a\omega$, and where $s=-2$ for the Teukolsky equation for $\Psi_4$.
+\end{widetext} where $z := \cos \theta$, $A:= {}_s \lambda_{\ell m}+2 a m \omega -a^2 \omega^2$ and $K:=(r^2+a^2)\omega-a m$.
+The eigenvalue ${}_s \lambda_{\ell m}$ depends on the value of $a\omega$, and we take $s=-2$ to obtain the Teukolsky equation for $\Psi_4$.
 When considering homogeneous solutions to these equations we use standard normalization conventions such that the spin-weighted spheroidal harmonics are unit-normalized over the sphere (similar to the spherical harmonics \cite{AbraSteg72}) and the Teukolsky radial functions have unit transmission coefficients.